edmomot/edmomot.github.io/_posts/2025-09-12-under-cabinet-lights.md

 * Clean mounting.
 Looks nicer than exposed strips.
 Hides wires.
 * Softer light.
 The plastic cover diffuses the points of light slightly.

 I went with the hunhun channels here.
 They had *almost* enough hardware for the entire install.
-If I didn't use the channels to hide wires all the way to the back of cabinets, the included harware would have been plenty.
+If I didn't use the channels to hide wires all the way to the back of cabinets, the included hardware would have been plenty.
 When I ran out, I cut some of the extension connectors with mixed success.

 [Amazon hunhun LED Aluminum Channels](https://www.amazon.com/dp/B071FRFQVZ)